pganssle-talks/xfail-lightning/0000/01/31/problem.md

 import math

 def is_perfect_square(n):
-    """Given an integer, return whether or not it is a perfect square
+    """Given an integer, return whether or not it is a perfect square.

     Specifically, this means that there is a real integer such that i*i == n
     """